BND Hamburger Icon

 “It’s the very early days of AI,” Breen said.
 “For menial, repetitive tasks, we put the computer on it … but we’re a ways away from a computer underwriter.
 We’re really just augmenting humans at this point.”

-Pogreb sees even more potential for streamlining the underwriting process.
-She expects that the number of applications a human underwriter is required to handle will significantly drop as machine learning finds its place in the insurance industry.
+Pogreb sees even more potential for AI to streamline the underwriting process.
+She predicts the number of applications a human underwriter is required to handle will plummet as machine learning finds its place in the insurance industry.

 “We believe with technology and machine learning, a lot of [human underwriting] can be done away with,” Pogreb said.
-“The percentage of insurance applications that require human touch will go down dramatically, maybe 80% to 90%, and even to low single digits.”
+“The percentage of insurance applications that require human touch will go down dramatically, maybe 80 percent to 90 percent, and even to low single digits.”

-While AI adoption has come in rudimentary ways, it’s already drastically changing the lay of the land.
-Insurance companies that want to stay competitive should test the waters of AI, Wolanow said.
+While AI adoption is in its early stages in the insurance industry, it’s already transforming the landscape.
+According to Wolanow, insurance companies that want to stay competitive should test the waters of AI.

 author image